 Spinach grows almost all year until the frost starts in earnest.
 They should be spewed in rows about 30cm apart with seeds spaced around 3cm apart to ensure there is enough space for the plants and roots to grow.

-Note– If you want to make your green fingers happier and your life easier, you can use this affordable 83 piece ultimate gardening set to help you repot like a pro!
+Note– If you want to make your green fingers happier and your life easier, you can use this affordable 83 pieces ultimate gardening set to help you repot like a pro!

-What’s more you can plant various colored carrots from purple to yellow and even white to liven up your dinner plate and presentation.
+What’s more, you can plant various coloured carrots from purple to yellow and even white to liven up your dinner plate and presentation.

 Carrots hate stony soil and this often makes it difficult to grow them in normal soil or gardens, meaning they thrive in raised beds where the soil quality is more carefully controlled and you can ensure the soil is perfect for them to thrive.